-Christie's provides key members of staff identified as managing supply chains within Christie's business areas that may be at risk with relevant training, and assesses the need for further roll out or refresher training on an annual basis.
+Christie's provides key members of staff identified as managing supply chains within Christie's business areas that may be at risk with relevant training, and on an annual basis assesses the need for further roll out or refresher training.

-This statement has been approved by a resolution of the Board of Directors dated 12 June 2019.
+This statement has been approved by a resolution of the Board of Directors dated 28th July 2020.

+DocuSigned by: C526E88261534C
-Signed for and on behalf of

-Christie's International plc

-By its director, Stephen Brooks
+Signed for and on behalf of Christie's International plc By its director, Guillaume Cerutti Date of Signature: 09 August 2020 | 03:52 PDT